mongodb/leafygreen-ui/packages/table/README.md

 #### Stable Reference

 Data passed to `useLeafyGreenTable` MUST have a stable reference to ensure optimal performance and avoid unnecessary re-renders.
-Internally, `useReactTable` rely on reference equality for state updates.
+Internally, `useReactTable` relies on reference equality for state updates.
 If the reference changes frequently, the hook might assume the data has been modified, triggering expensive updates.
 Changes to the data should explicitly signal an update.
 Stable references allow React to detect when actual changes occur versus unnecessary re-renders.

 Example: